imazen/folioxml/readme.md

 * export_xml: false #Disables generation of single XML file
 * export_html: false #Disables generation of browsable html files
 * nest_file_elements: false #Disables nested syntax for <file> elements in xml, uses flat structure.
+* asset_start_index: 0 #The start value for asset IDs
+* asset_use_index_in_url: false #Only set this to true if you also set export_locations: images: url to a template that can respond based on numeric ID instead of filename.

 ## Running the command line app